ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 use the terminal in VSCode.
 On the chance that we will use the terminal in VSCode, I will specify that.

-**1.** Open your terminal and navigate to your Desktop and then clone the `fabric-samples` github repository
+**1.** Open your terminal and navigate to your Desktop directory and then clone the `fabric-samples` github repository

     tecadmin@ubuntubase:~/Desktop/mycontract$ ls -l